LeverageLine Securities (Collateral) Requirements

-- Your stocks, bonds, or mutual funds must be free-trading or if restricted, with restriction coming off soon.
+- Your stocks, bonds, or mutual funds must be free-trading

 - Private stock, or stock that is not trading on a major securities exchange, is not eligible.